 - SAML 2.0-based authentication: The GoodData platform provides an authentication mechanism based on SAML 2.0, IDP-initiated.
 For more information, see SAML SSO with GoodData.

-- Salesforce authentication: For more information, see Configuring SSO for Salesforce.
+- Salesforce authentication: For more information, see Configure Identity Provider with Salesforce.

 - Okta authentication: For more information, see Setting up Okta Single Sign-On.